ratcoded/fastboot-patcher/README.md

 your patched recovery image, and a version of it that you can use for odin.

 #### Natively (Arch/Debian)
-> Note: you're going to need the packages *(git, wget, lz4, tar, openssl, & python3)*,
+> Note: you're going to need the packages *(git, wget, lz4, tar, openssl, & python3)* available in your terminal,
 > and *recovery.img.lz4 or recovery.img.* Personally, I unzipped the AP archive of a stock rom and got my recovery image from that.
 > Also, patcher-minimal has a bunch of workarounds for the workflow, so I'm not sure how good of an idea it'd be to run that instead of patcher locally.